Last updated on March 29th, 2018 at 01:08 pm

-This rich and hearty Chile Colorado Beef Stew is lip-smacking good!
+This rich and hearty Chile Colorado recipe is lip-smacking good!
 Beef chunks are simmered in a Mexican style red chile sauce until fall-apart tender.
-A meal in itself and perfect for tacos or burritos!
+A delicious meal in itself and perfect for tacos or smothered burritos!

 My oldest son and I used to go to a Mexican restaurant in Moorpark, California that in our opinion makes the best ever Chile Colorado!
 The chunks of beef were tender, tasty and the sauce was thick and bold.
 Not really spicy, just full-bloom flavorful with a little kick at the end from all the chiles.

 We’ve been looking for a place that makes a similar Mexican stew in our new home state without any luck.
 So what else can we do?
 Make it at home!
 After a few trials and some errors we think this is the best beef stew!